itivadar/SkinCancerDetection.ML.Public/README.md

 # Skin cancer detection system using Machine Learning

-The solution implemented for early detection of the skin cancer.
-It allows user to upload photos of their skin moles in order to be checked for skin cancer detection using machine learning algorithms.
-The outcome would be a pro probability for that mole to become skin cancer.
+The scope of this solution is to help users to detect skin cancer in early stages.
+One of the features allows users to upload photos of their skin moles in the application.
+The photos are later checked for skin cancer detection using **Machine Learning** algorithms.
+The result would be a probability that the mole will develop into skin cancer.

-The arhicterture of the system is based on microservices and the accuracy of the system is 84,8%.
+The architecture of the system is based on **Microservices with Event-Driven Design** in mind.
+**The accuracy of the system is 84,8%.**

 The application features a page for displaying real-time processing progress of each photo, a page for history information and of course dark theme!

 The technologies used were
 * C# for back-end,